Our Research Strategy

 What We Look For

-• Field-making potential over gap-filling.
-We look for researchers who don't just work within fields and create them.
+- Field-making potential.
+We look for researchers who open entirely new directions.
 Ideas that generate more ideas.
 Work that reshapes how we think about alignment itself.

-• Interdisciplinary leverage.
+- Interdisciplinary leverage.
 Breakthroughs often come from unexpected connections.
-Consciousness research informing alignment.
 Cognitive neuroscience inspiring new training methods.
 Bioelectric cognition reshaping models of agency.
+Mathematics revealing new formal frameworks.

 The Warren Weaver Model